Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Evaluation

 \subsection{Latency}

 In this section, we evaluate the latency of individual processing steps and also the end-to-end (E2E) latency of our system for various types of messages.
 Both individual steps and E2E latencies are shown in \autoref{fig:latency}.
-We use the Perfetto library \cite{google_googleperfetto_2024} to measure the latencies in the real-world system that runs in the second deployment.
+We use the Perfetto~\cite{google_googleperfetto_2024} and Tracy~\cite{taudul_wolfpldtracy_2025} libraries to measure the processing times of individual components during \name{}'s operation.
 The exception is the measurement for the ZMQ message round-trip times, for which we built our own measurement tool.

 In \autoref{tab:bench}, we show the measurement results of the individual parts of the system, as well as the E2E latencies for various message types.
-For the E2E PRACH measurement, we measure the elapsed time from the reception of RAR by the downlink receiver to the completion of the inference of the geofencing model.
-This time encapsulates the downlink decoding of the RAR, the message exchange between downlink receiver and uplink receiver, the PRACH measurement by the uplink receiver, the message exchange between the uplink receiver and central unit, and finally the model inference.
+For the E2E PRACH measurement, we measure the elapsed time from the reception of the RAR by the downlink receiver to the completion of the inference of the geofencing model.
+This time encapsulates the downlink decoding of the RAR, the message exchange between the downlink receiver and the uplink receiver, the PRACH measurement by the uplink receiver, the message exchange between the uplink receiver and the central unit, and finally the model inference.
 For the E2E PUSCH and E2E PUCCH measurements, we measure the time from the reception of the uplink message to the inference result.
-This measurement does not encapsulate downlink decoding and initial message exchange, as \name{} knows about the uplink message already 4 subframes prior to the uplink transmission.
+This measurement does not include downlink decoding and initial message exchange, as \name{} knows about the uplink message already 4 subframes prior to the uplink transmission.

-In summary, we need less than 2.3ms after the RAR is transmitted to know the result for the corresponding PRACH.
-For a PUSCH message, the classification is ready on average 0.88ms after receiving the uplink signal.
-Finally, a PUCCH message is classified on average 1.0ms after the uplink signal is finished transmitting.
+In summary, we need less than 2.3 ms after the RAR is transmitted to know the result for the corresponding PRACH.
+For a PUSCH message, the classification is ready on average 0.88 ms after the uplink signal is received.
+Finally, a PUCCH message is classified on average 1.0 ms after the uplink signal is finished transmitting.
+The latency of \name{} does not suffer when measuring features in 5G SA compared to LTE.
+From measurements done on the TDD band while monitoring a commercial 100 MHz cell, we can see a slight improvement of 108$\mu$s for PRACH measurement, and a slight slowdown of 97$\mu$s for PUSCH measurement.